Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/jenkins.rst

    [Install]
    WantedBy=multi-user.target

-This runs Jenkins and mounts ``/var/www`` into the Jenkins container at the same place which makes it possible for Jenkins to store some artifacts in a place where a http server can reach them and serve them.
+This runs Jenkins and mounts ``/var/www`` into the Jenkins container at the same place which makes it possible for Jenkins to store some artifacts in a place where a HTTP server can reach them and serve them.

 nginx configuration
 -------------------
 .. code-block:: none

     # Nginx configuration specific to Jenkins
-    # Note that regex takes precedence, so use of "^~" ensures earlier evaluation
+    # Note that regex takes precedence, so the use of "^~" ensures earlier evaluation
     location ^~ /jenkins/ {

         # Convert inbound WAN requests for https://domain.tld/jenkins/ to